Words Bubble Up Like Soda Pop: Production and release

 The film was originally announced at FlyingDog's Inu Fes concert.
 At the concert, it was also announced to be directed by Kyōhei Ishiguro, with animation production by Sublimation and Signal.MD, scripts by Dai Satō, character designs by Yukiko Aikei, and music by Kensuke Ushio.
 In December 2019, it was announced that it would open in Japanese theaters on May 15, 2020, and would star Ichikawa Somegorō VIII and Hana Sugisaki.
 In April 2020, it was announced the film would be delayed due to the COVID-19 pandemic.
 In November 2020, it was announced the film would premiere on June 25, 2021, following the delay.
 After being delayed again, the film opened in Japanese theaters on July 22, 2021.
 The film's main theme is "Cider no Yō ni Kotoba ga Wakiagaru" performed by Never Young Beach.
-The insert song for the film is "YAMAZAKURA", performed by city pop artist Taeko Onuki.
+The insert song for the film is "Yamazakura", performed by city pop artist Taeko Onuki.

 Internationally, the film was streamed on Netflix both dubbed and subbed, starting on the same day as the Japanese theatrical release.

 Manga adaptation

 A manga adaptation of the film by Imo Ōno started serialization in Monthly Comic Alive on November 27, 2019.
-It ended in Monthly Comic Alive on March 27, 2021.
+It ended on March 27, 2021.

 During their panel at New York Comic Con 2022, Yen Press announced that they have licensed both the manga and light novel adaptations.

 Reception

-Kim Morrissy from Anime News Network praised the film's visuals, characters, and musical style, ultimately rating the film an A−.